jolliebees/mochachai/README.md

 🌺 I enjoy learning new things.

-🌺 In the past years, I've learned Phyton, R, and SQL for Relational Database.

-🌺 Currently, I'm  learning different type of programming language such as: HTML, CSS, and Javascript for Front-end Development;
-   and C++ (part of school degree requirement); and Java for the Front-end and Back-end Development.

-🌺 For the fun reason, I use no code/ low code tools too!

-🌿 In free time, I loves to hike in the nature with my husband and my dog.

 <!---
 jolliebees/jolliebees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.